mapr-demos/finserv-application-blueprint/README.md

 Here’s how to query the MapR-DB table with dbshell:

-	mapr dbshell
+	$ mapr dbshell
-	    find /user/mapr/ticktable
+	maprdb mapr:> find /user/mapr/ticktable

 If you've installed Apache Drill, here’s how to query the MapR-DB table with Drill.
 First start Drill like this:

-	/opt/mapr/drill/drill-1.6.0/bin/sqlline -u jdbc:drill:
+	$ /opt/mapr/drill/drill-*/bin/sqlline -u jdbc:drill:

-Then enter either of the following two SELECT statements:

-	SELECT * FROM dfs.`/mapr/ian.cluster.com/user/mapr/ticktable`;
-	SELECT * FROM dfs.`/user/mapr/ticktable`;
+	0: jdbc:drill:> SELECT * FROM dfs.`/user/mapr/ticktable`;

 #### Persist stream data from Spark using Apache Hive

-The ```SparkStreamingToHive``` class builds tables that can be queried with Spark SQL.
-Run this class as follows:
+The ```SparkStreamingToHive``` class uses the Spark Streaming API to copy messages from the tail of streaming topics to Hive tables that can be analyzed in Zeppelin.
+Zeppelin can't directly access stream topics, so we use this utility to access streaming data from Zeppelin.
+Here's how to run this class:

 ```
-/opt/mapr/spark/spark-1.6.1/bin/spark-submit --class com.mapr.demo.finserv.SparkStreamingToHive /home/mapr/nyse-taq-streaming-1.0.jar /user/mapr/taq:sender_0410 ticks_from_0410
+/opt/mapr/spark/spark-*/bin/spark-submit --class com.mapr.demo.finserv.SparkStreamingToHive /home/mapr/nyse-taq-streaming-1.0.jar /user/mapr/taq:sender_0410 ticks_from_0410
 ```
-This causes a queryable table (which can be queried from i.e. a Zeppelin notebook) to be created for the stock trader with ID ```0410```.

-A class that simply prints the streaming messages to the console is also provided, and can be run as follows:
+This will read messages from the stream topic associated with stock trader with ID ```0410``` and copy those messages to Hive.
+This tail operation, so it will wait for new messages on the topic.
+You may need to restart the producer and consumer (see above) to generate new messages for this log.

+We've provided another Spark Streaming example which tails a log for messages within a user-specified time range.
+Essentially, this allows one to ask, "Show me all the trades by trader X that were sent within the last 60 seconds".
+This is a good example of how Spark Streaming can use offsets to subset data in a topic.
+It's also useful for debugging purposes, if for example you want to see the messages at the tail of a topic.
+This utility can be run like this:
 ```
-/opt/mapr/spark/spark-1.6.1/bin/spark-submit --class com.mapr.demo.finserv.SparkStreamingConsole /home/mapr/nyse-taq-streaming-1.0.jar /user/mapr/taq:sender_0410
+/opt/mapr/spark/spark-*/bin/spark-submit --class com.mapr.demo.finserv.SparkStreamingConsole /home/mapr/nyse-taq-streaming-1.0.jar /user/mapr/taq:sender_0410
 ```

 ### Building a Dashboard in Apache Zeppelin